abajcsy/embodied-ai-safety/syllabus.md

 - **Participation**: We want students to attend lectures in person consistently.
 Students are permitted *2 unexecused absenses*, no questions asked, before being docked.
 - **Paper Summaries & Presentations**: One goal we have for this course is for you to understand how to consume, explain, and critique research papers.
 Paper summaries are 1-2 paragraph descriptions of the reading assignments that will be submitted to Canvas.
 Paper presentations occur during in-class discussions.
-- **Homeworks**: This course will have a few (1-2) implementation-based homeworks that allow you to apply techniques from the class.
+- **Homeworks**: This course will have a few (3) implementation-based homeworks that allow you to apply techniques from the class.
 - **Project**: Students will engage in a semester-long research project related to the themes of the course before presenting them at the end of the semester.
-Early in the semester we ask for a required, 0% project proposal that takes the form of an extended abstract: you want to motivate the topic you have chosen and the technical questions that you want to investigate.
-By this stage, you should have decided if you are doing a project on your own or in a group.
+We offer an **opportunity for extra credit** if you discuss your project idea with a course staff member and write a 1 paragraph summary of your idea and discussion which you submit to canvas before Spring break.
+By this stage, you should have decided if you are doing a project on your own or in a group and you want to motivate the topic you have chosen and the technical questions that you want to investigate.
 Midway through the semester, students will submit mid-term reports as a checkpoint to ensure that you are making progress towards your final project.
 The final project consists of an oral project presentation as well as a final project report of the length of a typical robotics or machine learning conference paper (~6 pages).

 Percentage | Activity  |
 ------|-----|